Pediatric kidney transplant

 What are Children's Health's outcome metrics for pediatric kidney transplants?

 Children’s Health Kidney Transplant Program began in 1979.
-Since that time, surgeons here have performed nearly 400 pediatric kidney transplants—a statistic that makes the hospital a leader in the number of kidney transplants performed in Texas.
+Since that time, surgeons here have performed over 500 pediatric kidney transplants—a statistic that makes the hospital a leader in the number of kidney transplants performed in Texas.

 Frequently Asked Questions